Topeka Sam

 Topeka Kimberly Sam is an American advocate for criminal justice reform and a former federal prisoner.
-She was sentenced to over 10 years in prison in January 2013, after pleading guilty to her role in a drug trafficking conspiracy.
-Upon her early release from the Federal Correctional Institution, Danbury (FCI Danbury) in 2015, Sam became involved in helping women transition back into society after incarceration.
-Her advocacy has garnered widespread recognition and awards.
+She was sentenced to over 10 years in prison in January 2013 after pleading guilty to her role in a drug trafficking conspiracy.
+She was released early from the Federal Correctional Institution, Danbury (FCI Danbury) in 2015 and became involved in helping women transition back into society after incarceration.
 President Donald Trump granted a full pardon to Sam on December 23, 2020.

 Early life, crime, and sentence

-Sam grew up in a predominantly white neighborhood in Long Island, New York, before deciding to attend a historically black college and university (HBCU) in Baltimore, Maryland.
-In college, Sam became involved in with a romantic partner who sold drugs, and she started facilitating connections between drug buyers and sellers, marking her initial involvement in the drug trade.
-Sam eventually dropped out of school but maintained a legitimate job at Amtrak and became involved in other business ventures.
+Sam grew up in a predominantly white neighborhood in Long Island, New York.
+She attended a historically black college and university (HBCU) in Baltimore, Maryland.
+While in college, Sam became involved with a romantic partner who sold drugs, exposing her to drug dealers.
+She eventually dropped out of school and held a job at Amtrak and pursued business ventures.

 On April 24, 2012, Sam was arrested for her alleged role in a multi-kilogram drug trafficking conspiracy.
 She was accused of involvement in facilitating the acquisition of cocaine, including a transaction involving 80 kg of the substance.
-Sam pleaded guilty on January 11, 2013, and was sentenced to over 10 years imprisonment (130 months) at the Federal Correctional Institution, Danbury (FCI Danbury), a low-security prison.
+Sam pleaded guilty on January 11, 2013, and she was sentenced to over 10 years imprisonment (130 months) at the Federal Correctional Institution, Danbury (FCI Danbury).

-Her sentence was later reduced after she wrote a letter to the judge, filed an appeal, and participated in a drug program, leading to her early release in 2015.
+A judge later reduced her sentence after she wrote a letter, filed an appeal, and participated in a drug program; she received an early release in 2015.